Forced Gratitude: Research Shows, even Insincere Gratitude can Help

 But what’s interesting to me about the study I just mentioned is that, it proves our emotions tend to follow our declarations – even when they start out as obligatory or insincere.
 As you’d imagine, this could be the very thing that transforms your troubled relationships.

 So this thanksgiving, take a little time out to journal about all the things going good in your life.
 In the end, blessings have to be savored in order to truly be enjoyed.
 But ALSO try giving thanks for some of the people who irritate you.
 Take a few minutes to write or talk about their redemptive qualities.
 By the end, you’ll noticed a change in your heart.
 Even more, you’ll start to see some of those frustrating people the way God see them.
 I’ve had some of my greatest spiritual insights after doing little “thanksgiving meditations” like this.
-So try downloading the following worksheet: Thanksgiving-Meditation-Sheet
+So check out the blog link here, (or see prompts below) and allow God to speak to you.

 In the end, gratitude is a preserving agent in our jobs, marriages, and families.
 I’m not saying that you’ll suddenly love butternut squash.
 And your uncle Mike’s political opinions might still repulse you.
 But, you just might sit back on Thanksgiving night with a smile on your face and say: “God, thank you for all of this.”